Red Hen Publications

 On the other hand, prior to the release of OotP most fanon writers who produced Marauder-era fics seemed to have been determined to put Lucius Malfoy into the same year as Severus Snape.
 Which was another widely adopted theory that the Daily Prophet article in OotP exploded.

 Lucius, now revealed to be some 5–6 years older than Snape, is old enough to have been a 7th year in Snape’s first year, unless he has a birthday after September 1.
-Therefore, their time at Hogwarts is canonically shown to have overlapped, but they are not exact contemporaries.
+Therefore, their time at Hogwarts is canonically shown to have overlapped, but not by much, and they are not exact contemporaries.
 I’ll admit that I never could quite believe the Malfoy/Snape year-mates theory, but it has made for some lively and engaging storytelling, both dramatic and comic.
 At least one example of which can be found posted in the Publications collection, elsewhere on the Red Hen site.

-It has also been pointed out to me that if Lucius Malfoy had only *just* turned 41 when the Daily Prophet article ran after September first of ’95, then he would have been only five years ahead of Snape, which would certainly make a better argument for their continuing association afterwards.
+It has also been pointed out to me that if Lucius Malfoy had only *just* turned 41 when the Daily Prophet article ran after September first of ’95, then he would have been only five years ahead of Snape, which would certainly make an even better argument for their continuing association afterwards.
 But I would tend to suspect that it might be unwise to depend upon that being the case.
 Not that we will ever be told.

 • • • •